-This bill amends RSA 71-B:20 to provide that taxpayers who successfully appeal a local property tax assessment are entitled to reasonable attorney's fees and the costs of investigation and litigation.
-The new legal language specifies that whenever a taxpayer brings a petition against a city or town that results in an assessment or reassessment for an abatement of the tax, the taxpayer can request these fees.
-Additionally, the bill allows the attorney general to represent the town or city in such cases at no cost to them, with the exception of their salaries.
+This bill amends RSA 71-B:20 to establish that taxpayers who successfully appeal a local property tax assessment are entitled to reasonable attorney's fees and the costs of investigation and litigation.
+The new legal language specifies that when a taxpayer brings a petition against a city or town that results in an assessment or reassessment for tax abatement, they can request these fees.
+Additionally, the bill allows the attorney general to represent the town or city at no cost, with the exception of their salaries, and clarifies that this representation does not extend to other tax abatement proceedings unless specifically authorized.

 HB746 text: 71-B:20